udacity/deep-reinforcement-learning/p2_continuous-control/README.md

 ### DRLD Dependencies

 In order to run this environment, please follow the instructions on the README.md on root repository or in the next link: https://github.com/udacity/deep-reinforcement-learning#dependencies
-This instructs how to set up a working python environment and the necessary dependencies.
+This instructs how to set up a working python environment `drlnd` and the necessary dependencies.
 In additon, follow the instructions provided on `Getting Started` in order to install the Reacher Environment

 ### Introduction